xzel23/jdkprovidergradleplugin/README.md

 Key points:

-- Do not use together with Gradle Toolchains.
-- Java compilation is automatically configured to run in forked mode.
-- A JDK is resolved and linked into your project’s build directory (a symlink where supported; otherwise a copy).
+- A compatible JDK is resolved and if no matching ine is found, automatically resolved and downloaded using the Foojay DiscoAPI.
+Later builds will use the already downloaded JDK.
-- Select whether to use a JDK that includes JavaFX by setting `javaFxBundled = true/false` in the `jdk` extension.
+- To select a JDK that includes JavaFX, set `javaFxBundled = true` in the `jdk` extension.
+- To select a JDK that supports native compilation, set `nativeImageCapable = true` in the `jdk` extension.
+- The plugin supports Linux, Windows and macOS on both x64 and aarch64.
+- Java compilation will run in forked mode to use the resolved JDK.
+- This plugin is an alternative to Gradle toolchains, do not mix!
+- Look at the samples to see how to build installers and native executables.

 ## Requirements